-The key capabilities and associated enabling components recognise that all podiatric surgeons are expected to be able to use pharmaceutical products safely and effectively in the context of their practice.
-This does not mean that all podiatric surgeons will need to seek endorsement of their registration for use of scheduled medicines.
-Endorsement of registration extends the scope of pharmaceutical products that a podiatric surgeon can use and enables podiatric surgeons to prescribe medicines es listed on the National podiatry scheduled medicines list, to the extent they are authorised to do so by state and territory legislation.5
+The key capabilities and associated enabling components in this document recognise that all podiatrists are expected to be able to use pharmaceutical products safely and effectively in the context of their practice.
+This does not mean that all podiatrists will need to seek endorsement of their registration for use of scheduled medicines.
+Endorsement of registration extends the scope of pharmaceutical products that a podiatrist can use and enables the podiatrist to prescribe medicines listed on the National podiatry scheduled medicines list, to the extent they are authorised to do so by state and territory legislation.5

-For example, all podiatric surgeons can use local anaesthetics in their practice.
+For example, all podiatrists can use local anaesthetics in their practice.
 This does not require any additional qualifications or training and does not require endorsement of registration.
-However, only podiatric surgeons who have had their registration endorsed for scheduled medicines by the Board can prescribe pain relief or antibacterials and other medicines listed on the National podiatry scheduled medicines list.
+However, only podiatrists who have had their registration endorsed for scheduled medicines by the Board can prescribe pain relief or antibacterials and other medicines listed on the National podiatry scheduled medicines list.